 The Kandypens K-Vape Pro is a new portable vaporizer for dry herb.
-It’s simple to use, plus its small and lightweight size makes it an easy carry.
-A few of its key features are a cylindrical 0.5-gram ceramic heating chamber, four temperature presets maxing out at 428F, an 1100 mAh battery with pass-thru charging, and a comfortable glass mouthpiece with “cooling technology.”
+A few of its features are a cylindrical 0.5-gram ceramic heating chamber, four temperature presets maxing out at 428F, an 1100 mAh battery with pass-thru charging, and a comfortable glass mouthpiece with “cooling technology.”
 It’s not a mere tip just to put your lips on.
 This mouthpiece is integral to the experience of the vapor path.
 It incorporates a clever design that helps disperse the hot vapor into a more comfortable and flavorful hit, even at higher temps.
 And in typical Kandypens fashion, the devices come with two of those mouthpieces.

 The K-Vape Pro comes in a nice corrugated white box branded with the Kandypens “K”.
 Everything you need to begin vaping dry herb is inside except the herb, and isopropyl alcohol (more on that later).
 Here’s what’s included:

 Although two mouthpieces come with the kit, I don’t currently see them sold separately on the KP site.
 Normally you can buy the mouthpieces for their devices separately in case you need a third, fourth, etc. Also, unlike many other KP devices, this kit only comes in all black.
 I’m surprised it doesn’t come in other colors, but I would choose black even if I had other options!